 In some cases, the court may order the parties to attempt mediation before proceeding to a contested hearing.
 In others, the parties may opt for mediation on their own, either before a civil case is filed or in an attempt to settle the case before trial.

-What if No Resolution is Reached?
+What if No Resolution is Reached at Mediation?

 If the parties are unable to reach an agreement, the next step is typically to proceed as they would have if mediation had not been attempted, by submitting the matter to arbitration or proceeding with a civil lawsuit.
 Because mediation is relatively inexpensive and takes little time compared with a more formal legal proceeding, there is usually little downside to attempting mediation before pursuing other avenues.
 However, successful resolution of a case requires a good faith effort on the part of both parties.